PeterBengtson/AFT-SSO-account-configuration/README.md

 ## Installation

-Deploy this SAM project in the organisation account, in the main region.
+Deploy this SAM project in the organisation account, in your main region.
 All that's required is
 ```
 sam build